maksimsech/BranchAndBound/README.md

 # BranchAndBound
- BranchAndBound method written on C#
+ Branch and bound method written on C#
  .NET Core 3.0 and Windows Forms